tangkai-RS/ClearSCD/README.md

 3. Run main.py, then you will find the checkpoints in the results folder.

 ## Future
-We will publish a large-scale semantic change detection(LsSCD) dataset, which consists of Google Earth images from September 2013 and August 2015, with a spatial resolution of 0.6 m and a full size of 48000 × 32500 pixels (about 471 km2), revealing urban and rural land cover changes in the city of Nanjing, the capital of Jiangsu Province, China.
+We will publish a large-scale semantic change detection (LsSCD) dataset, which consists of Google Earth images from September 2013 and August 2015, with a spatial resolution of 0.6 m and a full size of 48000 × 32500 pixels.

+LsSCD reveals urban and rural land cover changes in the city of Nanjing, the capital of Jiangsu Province, China.

 Seven LULC types, including building, road, water, bare land, tree, cropland, and others, were recorded in LsSCD.